brightonweekes/terraria-armor-optimization-tool/README.md

 pip install customtkinter

-To use, open the folder in a text editor or code editor and run it.
+To use, open the folder in a code editor like VS Code or PyCharm and run main.py.
 Usage instructions can be found from within the program.